beforeyoubid/error-adapter/README.md

 - Using `formatErrors` function to format and capture errors caught by GraphQL.
   - This can be passed into a GraphQL handler function to format and send errors to Sentry.
 - Using `handleErrorSentryOptions` to apply the above rules to your own `Sentry` client.
+- Adding custom `Sentry` options in conjunction with the options provided by this library.
 ### 1) Using withSentry higher-order function
 **Original Lambda Handler Code**: